nzakas/understandinges6/manuscript/A-Other-Changes.md

 ### Safe Integers

-However, all is not so simple with integers.
-JavaScript can only accurately represent integers between -2^53^ and 2^53^, and outside of this "safe" range, binary representations end up reused for multiple numeric values.
+IEEE 754 can only accurately represent integers between -2^53^ and 2^53^, and outside of this "safe" range, binary representations end up reused for multiple numeric values.
+That means JavaScript can only safely represent integers within the IEEE 754 range before problems become apparent.
 For example:

 ```js
 console.log(Math.pow(2, 53));      // 9007199254740992